2007

 ● 1-5-2007: Not both A and not-A can constitute evidence for the same proposition.
 (This is the self-sealing argument fallacy.)

 [Later note (4-7-2024): That kind of reasoning is familiar in religious talk.
 For example, if a man is very ill and he recovers, then God exists and intervened to save him.
-If, instead, the man dies, then he’s having a better life, with God, in Heaven.]
+If, instead, the man dies, then he’s having a better life, in Heaven, with God.]

 ● 1-10-2007: I have enough confidence in my intelligence to be able to acknowledge when I don’t know or don’t understand, and to admit when I’m wrong.